Gueckmooh/chaps/README.md

                              separated integer list e.g., 1,2,5.
 This indicates to the program to extract only chapters 1, 2 and 5 -p, --print-chapters     Prints chapter list.
+    -C FILE, --chapter-file FILE
+                             Use FILE to get chapters.
+See "CHAPTER FILE" for more information.

 ### Verbosity Options
     -v, --verbose            Makes the program more talkative, duplicate for